MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step6.md

   ![](media/standard_complete.png)

 ## Create a production checkpoint ##
-Now, we need to change change the type of checkpoint that we want to take back to **Production checkpoints** before we taking a second checkpoint.
+Now, we need to change change the type of checkpoint that we want to take back to **Production checkpoints** before taking a second checkpoint.

 1. Right-click the virtual machine, and click **Settings**.
 2. In the **Management** section, select **Checkpoints**.